openclimatefix/metoffice_aws_lambda/README.md

 The Lambda function itself is the `lambda_handler` function in `metoffice_aws_lambda/app.py`

+**Please note that this code is no longer being maintained or used (because it was too expensive to run thousands of long-running jobs on Lambda!)
+Instead we're using EC2.
+See the new [metoffice_ec2 code](https://github.com/openclimatefix/metoffice_ec2), which supercedes `metoffice_aws_lambda`.**

 ## Installation on Linux

 Install conda environment.
 Then find where Python is installed for your conda env (e.g. `~/